Printed on January 17, 2019, 9:11 pm

 - Retention Rights

-- If the employee’s most recent period of service in the uniformed services was more than 30 days, he or she must not be discharged except for cause:
+- If the employee’s most recent period of service in the uniformed services was more than 30 days, they must not be discharged except for cause:

-- For 180 days after the employee’s date of reemployment if his or her most recent period of uniformed service was more than 30 days, but less that 181 days; or
+- For 180 days after the employee’s date of reemployment if the employees most recent period of uniformed service was more than 30 days, but less that 181 days; or

 - For one (1) year after the date of reemployment if the employee’s most recent period of uniformed service was more than 180 days.(20 C.F.R.
 1002.247)